Phala-Network/phala-wiki/content/docs/prb/running-directly.md

 ## Start Services

-To start any of the services, run `pnpm start_module`, all parameters are read from the envrionment variables of current shell.
+To start any of the services, run `pnpm start_module`, all parameters are read from the environment variables of current shell.

 ```bash
 PHALA_MODULE=fetch # module to start